 Save the Children was the first organization to prioritize children’s needs in the aftermath of disasters in the United States.
 Our Journey of Hope program, developed in 2005 in the wake of Hurricane Katrina, provides early education centers, schools and communities in the United States with structured programs to support social and emotional development.

 Protecting America’s Kids

-Social and Emotional Development Programs
+Social and Emotional Learning Programs

 We’ll be in touch!
 By signing up to receive emails from Save the Children you will receive a subscription to our monthly eNews, access to breaking emergency alerts and opportunities to get involved.
 To ensure delivery of Save the Children emails to your inbox, add firstname.lastname@example.org to your contact list.